The scheduled courses are rapidly approaching sell-out places - phone or e-mail me now to make sure of a place! 01372 374791 email@example.com

 The Quinnell School of Blacksmithing has always welcomed young people curious about the blacksmithing experience – the forging of hot iron – on its intensive courses; doubly important as an educational experience, as our civilization is even now still in the iron-forging age – think of bridges, tunnels, skyscrapers, cruise-ships, Tesla cars, trains, your tool-kit, the kitchen sink – all still totally dependent on iron and steel and their hot-working.
 The computer I’m typing this on is housed in a protective shell of hot-rolled steel sheet.
 Our children need to understand this at a deep level.

-We get a steady stream of young people on our courses; one young man of fifteen is just about to do his third in twelve months – he tells me he’s finding out a lot more – not least about himself – each time.
+We get a steady stream of young people on our courses; one young man of fifteen has just done his third in twelve months – he tells me he’s finding out a lot more – not least about himself – each time.

 Laurels for our Tutors in 2017: